Rekamy/Generator/README.md

 ## Introduction

-This Generator will generate a complete CRUD with Repository Design Pattern along with the Swagger API Documentation.
+This Generator will generate a complete SPA (Vue JS) CRUD along with the Swagger API Documentation.

 ## Table Of Contents